 The Best UK Network Operators for Kids

 Children are one of the largest user groups of mobiles.
 The average UK child gets his or her first mobile phone at the age of seven, and the first smartphone at the age of ten, according to research done by Opinium, and an estimated 90% of eleven to sixteen-year-olds own a mobile.
 Rather obviously, if a kid has a mobile phone, they're also going to need an operator.
 And that leads to the question of which UK operator is going to be the best choice for your child's plan.

 The Main Concerns

 With cyberbullying ever on the rise, a wealth of inappropriate material online, and child groomers frequenting social media sites, the main concern for most parents when getting child mobile service is safety.
 Fortunately, we have a guide for keeping your child safe when online and using their smartphone, but you'll still obviously be concerned.
 Fortunately, many operators offer additional services to protect your child.

 And, of course, finances always have to be a concern too.
 Kids racking up huge mobile bills from premium rate numbers aren't unheard of, and no one wants to go into debt to their mobile operator.
 Again though, many mobile operators do offer protection against unexpected costs as part of a kid's mobile plan.
 Not only that, but some operators also offer family plans, meaning you can get cheaper service for everyone in the family if you all agree to use the same operator.

-There are plenty of mobile networks to choose from in the UK, but not all of them are a good fit for kids.
+There are plenty of mobile networks to choose from in the UK from the main players through to the MVNO's, but not all of them are a good fit for kids.
 We're looking for an operator that helps us keep our kids safe, and that helps keep our bills down, and not all of them fit the bill.
 But if you're looking for a kid's operator, then here are our top choices.

 1. Tesco Mobile